FAIR² Method Representation

 Methodconstructs - SHACL validation using RDF types

-Integration with Activities
+Integration with Variable Lineage

 }